johnalison/obsidian-notes/00-Zettelkasten/Action-Now.md

 The only real question is what is the right thing to do now.
-The past is fix, the future cannot be relied upon.
+The past is fixed, the future cannot be relied upon.

 ## Links: